springfox/springfox/readme.md

 to provide the user interface which visualises an applications JSON api's.
 The most common know use of this project has been Spring Web MVC applications using springs `MappingJackson2HttpMessageConverter` to produce JSON API endpoints.

-The demo project (https://github.com/adrianbk/swagger-springmvc-demo) containes a number of examples using both spring web mvc and spring-boot.
+The demo project (https://github.com/adrianbk/swagger-springmvc-demo) contains a number of examples using both spring web mvc and spring-boot.

 ### Development and contribution guidelines are available [here](https://github.com/martypitt/swagger-springmvc/wiki/Development)